Gum Paste Recipe

 Steps (how to make gum paste):

-1. Pour the water in a large bowl and add gelatin (glucose) slowly.
+1. Pour the water (or water and lemon juice) in a large bowl and add gelatin slowly.
+Stir until gelatin is dissolved in the water.

-2. Stir until gelatin is dissolved in the water.
+2. Stir in glucose slowly.
 You may need to microwave 20-30 seconds or heat on the stove with a double-boiler to get glucose to melt.

-3. Add confectioners' sugar and gum tragacanth.
+3. Add 3 cups of confectioners' sugar (also known as powdered suger) and gum tragacanth.

 5. You'll end up with a soft, sticky dough.
 Store dough in a well-sealed plastic bag at room temperature overnight (if possible) for it to set.